 How do I clean my dentures?

 It is important to clean your dentures daily—after each meal, if possible—to remove bacteria and debris.
 To do so, take your dentures out over a towel or basin of water to prevent them from breaking if you drop them.
 Then, use a denture brush and denture cleaner to scrub all surfaces of the dentures carefully.
-Remember: do not use normal toothpaste, as they can harm the dentures.
+Remember: do not use normal toothpaste, as it can harm dentures.
 Rinse the dentures with lukewarm water thoroughly, and keep them wet to prevent them from warping.

 Can I wear dentures while I sleep?

 Though you can wear them while you sleep, it is preferable to remove them.
 Taking them out gives your gums and jawbone a chance to relax.
-However, if you’re unable to take them out at night, be sure to find time to take them out an clean them.
-If you do choose to remove them, be sure to clean them and store them in water overnight.
+However, if you’re unable to take them out at night, be sure to find time to take them out and clean them.
+If you choose to remove them, be sure to clean them and store them in water overnight.

 How will dentures affect my eating?

 It may take some time for you to get used to the dentures, particularly while you’re eating.
 This is especially true with harder or stickier foods.
 That said, after some time, you will be able to eat fairly normally.
 To aid in this process, use a small amount of denture adhesive to stabilize the device as you get used to them.

 Is getting dentures painful?

 You might experience some minor discomfort when you’re initially fitted for your dentures.
 That said, you should ultimately get used to them, and the pain will alleviate.
 As you’re getting used to your dentures, be sure to visit your dentist regularly (as recommended) to have your dentures adjusted.
 You should also contact your dentist if your pain persists.